Radish Microgreen Grow Kit

 - Leave a few unharvested as flower starters.
 You can let some of your microgreens grow all the way out into seedlings and then plant them outside to let them grow into mature planets!

-- Close the loop — bury the kit in the ground when you are done with it and plant the wildflower instruction card with it, bringing back everything right where it started in nature!
+- Close the loop — bury the kit in the ground when you are done or take it to a commercial composting facility, bringing back everything right where it started in nature!

 - Save the sugar container to use as a to-go box for salad and wash it only with cold water to keep it from melting.
 (Not dishwasher safe!)